Hodapp87/prosha/README.md

     like I should be able to share geometry with the `Rc` (like noted above), defer copying until actually needed, and pre-allocate the vector to its size (which should be easy to compute).
-- See `automata_scratch/examples.py` and implement some of the tougher examples.
-  - `twisty_torus`, `spiral_nested_2`, & `spiral_nested_3` are all
-    that remain.
-To do them, I need to compose transformations (not in the matrix sense), but I also probably need to produce RuleEvals which always have `xf` of identity transformation since the Python code does not 'inherit' transforms unless I tell it to.

 ## Important but less critical: